hleonardoms/hleonardoms/README.md

 - ❤ I love work with Android and Web Development.
 - 💻 I'm learning Angular and Kotlin.

-## 👾 Technologies that I love to work with.
+## 👾 Technologies that I love to work with
 - Java
 - Android
 - PHP